rabbitmq/rabbitmq-website/site/install-debian.md

 RabbitMQ is supported on several major Debian-based distributions that are still supported by their primary vendor or developer group.

-Team RabbitMQ support and packaging efforts are focused on the current and prior release of Debian-based distributions, i.e. inline with distribution EOL policy.
+For Debian, this means that RabbitMQ core team focus around package is on the current and prior release of Debian-based distributions, i.e. inline with [distribution EOL policy](https://wiki.debian.org/DebianReleases).

 Currently the list of supported Debian-based distributions includes